 You take photos or videos with your iPad

 Some people think that taking photos with an iPad is gauche, but lots of people do it.
 If you carry your iPad around with you, and want to take photos, the newest iPad Pro models are for you.
 With the same camera system as the iPhone 11 – wide-angle and ultra wide-angle cameras – the iPad Pro is a compelling device for photos and video.
 For some people who need to shoot videos professionally – such as to show off houses for sale or to create training videos – using in iPad with its large display, together with a tripod or gimbal, is a great option.
 The wide-angle camera has an f/1.8 aperture, making it excellent for low-light photos and videos, and the ultra wide-angle camera has an f/2.4 lens.
 Both models shoot 4K video, as well as slow-motion at up to 240 fps.
+The iPad Air only has a single wide-angle camera, but it’s got an f/1.8 aperture, and can record the same 4K and slow-motion video as the iPad Pro.

 You play iOS games